Sodium hydroxide: Reaction with metals and oxides

-A few transition metals, however, may react vigorously with sodium hydroxide under milder conditions.
+A few transition metals, however, may react quite vigorously with sodium hydroxide under milder conditions.

-In 1986, an aluminium road tanker in the UK was mistakenly used to transport 25% sodium hydroxide solution, causing pressurization of the contents and damage to the tanker.
-The pressurization was due to the hydrogen gas which is produced in the reaction between sodium hydroxide and aluminium:
+In 1986, an aluminium road tanker in the UK was mistakenly used to transport 25% sodium hydroxide solution, causing pressurization of the contents and damage to tankers.
+The pressurization is due to the hydrogen gas which is produced in the reaction between sodium hydroxide and aluminium:

 Precipitant

 Unlike sodium hydroxide, which is soluble, the hydroxides of most transition metals are insoluble, and therefore sodium hydroxide can be used to precipitate transition metal hydroxides.
 The following colours are observed: